mazelife/cnc-pattern-lib/README.rst

 	  Render a scene as an SVG file.

 	Available options:
 	  SCENE                    Name of scene to render.
-One of: huffman-tower, resch --preview                Show SVG in preview window.
+One of: huffman-tower, resch, simple --preview                Show SVG in preview window.
 	  -h,--help                Show this help text